elmoadorjr/AnkiPH2/Developer-Issues-Notes.md

 case 6: I sign up - Deck rebuild - is slow - delayed at least 1 second.

-case 7: Im on free tier limited access account - i click browse decks in deck management - and nottorney collection which is a paid deck is displayed - i click install - it sorta allows me but there is an error from case 1 - in which case IF case 1 was fixed - and downloading a paid deck did allow?? then it would be broken - because free tier accounts - cant download paid decks.
+case 7: Im on free tier limited access account - i click browse decks in deck management - and nottorney collection which is a paid deck is displayed - i click install -and downloading a paid deck is allowed.
+WHY? free tier accounts shouldnt be able to download paid decks. - backend should not allow - free tier users to subscribe to paid decks - because once they can subscribe - they can sync it freely via addon.

 Case 8: Im not logged in- im aware of this - i click AnkiPH button in topnav - it shows me a blank Dialog that has a button Sign IN - I click it and leads me to Login_dialog - but i feel like this part is unnecessary - and interferes with user UX - because if im not logged in - why not just call Login_dialog first.